wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 - Attribute rules to edit related feature classes
 - Attribute rule that contains multiple feature classes

-Actually, it is not necessary to edit the related features using attribute rules, as this is done by the relationship class.
-For example in ArcGIS Pro editing tools are available that allow the editing of feature relationships.
+Actually, it is not necessary to edit related features with the help of attribute rules, since the relationship class is usually sufficient.
+For example in ArcGIS Pro editing tools are available that allow the editing of related features based on the realtionship class only.
 In certain web applications (e.g. Web AppBuilder) such editing tools are not or not yet available.
-In this case editing realtionships with attribute rules can be an alternative.
+In this case editing realtionships with the help of attribute rules can useful.

 ### Overview Data Model